mockery/mockery/docs/reference/expectations.rst

 .. note::

-    In order for wer expectations to work we MUST call ``Mockery::close()``, preferably in a callback method such as ``tearDown`` or ``_before`` (depending on whether or not we're integrating Mockery with another framework).
-This static call cleans up the Mockery container used by the current test, and run any verification tasks needed for wer expectations.
+    In order for our expectations to work we MUST call ``Mockery::close()``, preferably in a callback method such as ``tearDown`` or ``_before`` (depending on whether or not we're integrating Mockery with another framework).
+This static call cleans up the Mockery container used by the current test, and run any verification tasks needed for our expectations.

 Once we have created a mock object, we'll often want to start defining how exactly it should behave (and how it should be called).
 This is where the